-- · All water heaters eventually leak. - · Do not install without adequate drainage.
+- All water heaters eventually leak. - Do not install without adequate drainage.

 As water is heated, it expands (thermal expansion).
 In a closed system, the volume of water will grow.
 As the volume of water grows, there will be a corresponding increase in water pressure due to thermal expansion.
 Thermal expansion can cause premature tank failure (leakage).
 This type of failure is not covered under the limited warranty.
 Thermal expansion can also cause intermittent temperature-pressure relief valve operation: water discharged from the valve due to excessive pressure build up.
-The temperature-pressure relief valve is not intended for the constant relief of thermal expansion.
+The temperature-pressure relief valve is not covered under the limited warranty.
 This condition is not covered under the limited warranty.